15 Fun Activities At Work that your Employees Will Love

 This game is a bit demanding compared to the others mentioned in this list.
-But this is one of our personal favorites!
 This game teaches cooperation, leadership, and planning.

-Make a giant spider web using a large ball of woolen/cotton string between two pillars or two walls.
+Make a giant spider web using a large woolen/cotton string ball between two pillars or two walls.
 Make teams of 6-7 members.
-The aim of the game is to pass through the web without touching any string.
-When such a successful transition is done a team is awarded a point.
-When a person of one team passes through a gap in the web, that portion should be closed for that team.
-This game demands planning and strategizing to optimize the team’s score.
-Teams should plan accordingly gaps in the web is utilized according to different people in the team.
+The game aims to pass through the web without touching any string.
+When such a successful transition is done, a team is awarded a point.
+When a person of one team passes through a gap in the web, you must close that portion.
+This game demands planning and strategizing to optimize the team's score.
+Teams should plan openings accordingly in the web is utilized according to different people in the group.

 9. Marketing Concentration

-A few individual games like these can be thrown to change the dynamics a bit.
+You can throw a few individual games like these to change the dynamics a bit.

 10. Blind Waiter And Leader

-All the waiters are blindfolded and only the leader can see whose hands are tied and is seated on a chair.
+All the waiters are blindfolded, and only the leader can see whose hands are tied and is seated on a chair.
 All the essentials- wine bottles, glass, and corkscrew are hidden in the room.
-The objective is for the leader to guide the waiters properly so that he can finally sip the wine.
-Teams are to be judged on the basis of the time taken to complete this task.
+The objective is for the leader to guide the waiters properly to sip the wine finally.
+Teams are to be judged based on the time taken to complete this task.